Schuyler County, Illinois, Rippetoe

 StephenT.
 Ranney STEPHEN T. RANNEY, a well known member ofcommercial circles in Mount Sterling, was born in Elkhorn township, Browncounty, Illinois, January 1, 1847, a son of Solomon Ranney.
 The paternalgrand-father, Stephen Ranney, was a native of the State of New York, andhis father emigrated from Wales in colonial times, and settled in New YorkState.
 Stephen Ranney was a lawyer by profession, and had a large and profitablepractice.
 He was married to Olive Jaques, a native of New York State, wholived to the advanced age of ninety years.
 Solomon Ranney removed fromNew York to Ohio in an … Read more

-Thomas P. Parrott – Biography
+Thomas J. Clark – Biography